 Racist Roots with a side of Misogyny

-Context is king and the context of the time was Jim Crow laws.
-Segregation was the law and lynchings were rampant.
-Schultz research justified the lack of medical care available to pregnant black women.
-There are many reasons beyond pelvic width and fetal size that a woman may want or need access to a hospital before, during, or after birth and black women had few or no options.
-An article published the same year as Schultz’s show that less than 10% of babies born to black mothers took place at a hospital in Mississippi (Dent, 1949) where hospitals were segregated into the 1960’s.
+There are many reasons (beyond pelvic width and fetal size) that a woman may want or need access to a hospital before, during, or after birth– and black women had few or no options.
+And I don’t want to hear, “product of his time” nonsense, this was a concern at the time: an article published the same year as Schultz’s showed that less than 10% of babies born to black mothers took place at a hospital in Mississippi (Dent, 1949) where hospitals were segregated into the 1960’s.
 And to this day, women of color in the United States are less likely to have access to prenatal care and face a higher likelihood of dying giving birth.

-This blatantly racist research is the kind of thing the majority of academics would like to see consigned to history but because our attitudes about women’s ability to give birth haven’t changed since the 1940’s, Schultz’s paper is still championed and OD is still promoted as fact.
+This blatantly racist research is the kind of thing the majority of academics would like to see consigned to history but because our attitudes about women’s ability to give birth haven’t changed since the 1940’s, Schultz’s paper is still championed:

 “The Obstetrical Dilemma hypothesis denotes the evolutionary trade-off(s) between neonate body and brain size, developmental state in terms of altriciality, and maternal pelvic size and shape constraints.
 As demonstrated by A.H.
 Schultz […] Schultz’s pioneering research inspired a suite of studies analyzing how neonatal-maternal dimensions and obstetric constraints are related to body size, sexual dimorphism, locomotion, litter size, and life history parameters.”
 Ponce de Leon and Zollikofer, 2016.